 The real voyage of discovery consists not in seeking new landscapes, but in having new eyes. – Marcel Proust

 Shawn Achor, author of Before Happiness proves that having positive expectations for a future reward is one of the keys to happiness.

 Just think about interesting events that await you in the near future.
 Holidays, concerts, festivals, adventures, meetings, goals achieved?
 But please, beware of setting expectations too high.

-It’s actually better to take few shorter trips during the year, than a long, two week holidays.
-In that way you get the expectations benefit each and every time.
+It’s actually better to take a few shorter trips during the year, than a long, two-week holiday.
+In that way, you get the expectations to benefit each and every time.
 When you come back home your level of happiness will come back to normal.
 So quite often, there’s more benefit in the expectation rather than in the actual experience.

 3. Your reward has to be well planned

-According to researchers from University of Rotterdam, your only hope is to have a “very relaxing” break.
-With that kind of holiday your level of happiness may be positively affected for as long as eight weeks.
+According to researchers from the University of Rotterdam, your only hope is to have a “very relaxing” break.
+With that kind of holiday, your level of happiness may be positively affected for as long as eight weeks.
 Each one of us has to define what exactly “very relaxing” means.
-To me, that would include tempestuous romance, solitary walks, massage and a good read.
+To me, that would include tempestuous romance, solitary walks, massage, and a good read.